Negro Colleges in War Time

 Negro Colleges in War Time is a short propaganda film produced by the Office of War Information in 1943.
-Other than in the title no reference is made to the students' race.
+Other than in the title no reference is made to the students' race, unusual for the time.

+Synopsis

 The film begins with a shot of the famous statue of Booker T. Washington at Tuskegee, and notes that "progress and industry" has a new meaning for the present—winning the Second World War.
 A brief overview of the war related work at several different black colleges follows, starting with Tuskegee where the famous George Washington Carver was putting his brain to work for the war effort.
 Students are encouraged to join the Tuskegee Airmen or learn about aviation manufacture.